sedzinfo/workingfunctions/docs/reference/split_str_df.md

-# Split string in dataframe
+# Split a string column or row names in a data frame into separate columns

-Split string in dataframe
+Splits a delimited string — either from row names or a specified column — and prepends the resulting parts as new columns to the data frame.

 ## Usage